 - Quit Smoking.
 According to the U.S. Food & Drug Administration (FDA), the carbon monoxide in cigarette smoke raises your blood pressure and heart rate.
 This displaces some of the oxygen in your blood, which forces the heart to work harder to supply enough oxygen throughout the body.

-Even if you’ve smoked for years, the National Institute on Aging says it’s never too late to quit.
+Even if you’ve smoked for years, the Centers for Disease Control and Prevention (CDC) says it’s never too late to quit.
 There are both immediate and long-term health benefits to doing so — in your 60s, 70s, and beyond.

 Follow these tips for a heart-healthy snack or meal:

-- Choose low-salt foods and those with healthy fats, avoiding saturated and trans fats.
+- Choose low-salt foods and those with healthy fats, avoiding or limiting saturated and trans fats.

 - Eat plenty of fruits and vegetables (they contain heart-healthy nutrients), with a goal of five to 10 servings per day.